-We offer a 5% discount for payment at the time of service, or within the first 24hrs for all clients.
+We offer a 5% discount for payment at the time of service, or within the first 24hrs of an invoice generation.

 Interest will be charged at a rate of 2.5% per month on invoices that remain unpaid after 1 month of the date of the invoice.
-Failure to pay the outstanding balance within 30 days of any treatment will result in referral to our debt collection agency.
+Failure to pay the outstanding balance within 30 days of any treatment will incur interest charges, which will continue for a total of 90 days.
+No payment within the 90 day period will result in referral to our debt collection agency.
 Further charges will be levied in respect of costs incurred in collecting the debt.
 We may also inform other local veterinary practices of the reasons for referral of the debt to the debt collection agency.

 If for any reason you are unable to settle your account as specified we ask that you discuss the matter as soon as possible with a member of staff.
 Please note that instalments or part-payments of any account may only be sanctioned with the express permission of the Directors.
 If you fail to make any payment due to us under this agreement by the due date for payment, then you shall, if you do not have the express permission of the Directors to pay by instalments or part-payments, pay interest on the overdue amount at the rate of 2.5% per month.
-Such interest shall accrue on a monthly basis from the due date until actual payment of the overdue amount, whether before or after judgment.
+Such interest shall accrue on a monthly basis for a total of 90 days, from which the interest will then be frozen and the debt transferred to a debt collection management service of our choice.
 You shall pay the interest together with the overdue amount.
 You are agreeing that the interest amount for failure to pay is fair given that it costs us significantly more time and money to administer and monitor an overdue debt payment than if you had paid on time.

 Case records are the property of and will be retained by Farr & Pursey Equine.
 We are always happy to discuss the records with you and will send copies of the records to another veterinary surgeon should you move away or if a second opinion is required.